adambard/learnxinyminutes-docs/miniscript.html.markdown

 // (parameter values) to the function, and (2) you're using the
 // result as part of some larger statement.
 Notice how the first
 // example above, rollDie did not need any parentheses because we
-// weren't passing an arguments.
+// weren't passing any arguments.
 Here's an example of a function
 // that, like the built-in print function, is used as a statement
 // by itself, and so does not need parentheses. doRoll = function(numberOfDice, sides=6)